Thompson scores 33, Warriors beat Lakers to win third in row - NewsBreak

 Thompson scores 33, Warriors beat Lakers to win third in row

-Golden State coach Steve Kerr made a point to tell Klay Thompson he played his best game yet since returning in January from a 2 1/2-year absence following surgeries and long rehabs on his left knee and right Achilles.

-Jordan Poole keeps doing his part to provide a spark when the Warriors are missing stars like Thompson or, currently, Stephen Curry.

-Thompson scored 33 points with six 3-pointers and Golden State won its third straight game after dropping four in a row, running away late from the depleted Los Angeles Lakers for a 128-112 victory Thursday night.
+Klay Thompson scored 33 points with six 3-pointers and the Golden State Warriors won their third straight game after dropping four in a row, running away late from the depleted Los Angeles Lakers for a 128-112 victory Thursday night.

 Andrew Wiggins added 17 points in the Warriors' final tune-up in the Bay Area before holding home-court advantage to start the playoffs next weekend.